 Instructions

-- Once you have the leftover meat cut or torn into chunks and the vegetables prepared, put a large saucepan (with lid) on a medium heat and assemble the ingredients in layers until they're all in the pan, as follows:1.
+- Put a large saucepan or casserole pot on a medium heat and assemble the ingredients in layers, as follows:1.
 Spoon some gravy over the bottom of the pan2.
 Then add a sprinkle of onions and some chunks of meat3.
 Place a layer of the sliced potatoes next, then season with salt and pepper4.
 Repeat until all of the ingredients are in the pan

-- Cover the pan with the lid and cook for 15 minutes.
+- Cover the pan with a lid and cook for 15 minutes.
 Stir and use the spoon to break the potatoes into chunks.
-Cover again and leave to cook for a further 15 minutes.
+Cover again and leave to cook for a further 10 to 15 minutes.
 Stir and use the spoon again to break up the potatoes - they should be cooked through and soft enough that they mash up easily.

-- Serve with the sliced pickled beetroot and oatcakes (optional - see Notes).
+- Serve with sliced pickled beetroot and oatcakes (optional - see Tips).

 Notes